The Twelve Chairs: Plot

 In the Soviet Union in 1927, during the NEP era, a former Marshal of the Nobility, Ippolit Matveyevich "Kisa" Vorobyaninov, works as the registrar of marriages and deaths in a sleepy provincial town.
 His mother-in-law reveals on her deathbed that her family jewellery was hidden from the Bolsheviks in one of the twelve chairs from the family's dining-room set.
 Those chairs, along with all other personal property, were taken away by the Communists after the 1917 Russian Revolution.
 Vorobyaninov wants to find the treasure.
-The “smooth operator” and con-man Ostap Bender forces Kisa to become his partner, and they set out to find the chairs.
+The "smooth operator" and con-man Ostap Bender forces Kisa to become his partner, and they set out to find the chairs.
 Bender's street-smarts and charm are invaluable to the reticent Kisa, and Bender comes to dominate the enterprise.

 The "conсessioners" trace the chairs, which are to be sold at auction in Moscow.
 They fail to buy them and learn that the chairs have been split up for resale individually.
-Roaming all over the Soviet Union in their quest to recover the furniture, they have a series of comic adventures, including living in a students' dormitory with plywood walls, posing as bill-painters on a riverboat to earn passage, bamboozling a village chess-club with promises of an international tournament, and traveling on foot through the mountains of Georgia.
-Father Fyodor (who had known of the treasure from the confession of Vorobyaninov's mother-in-law), their obsessed rival in the hunt for the treasure, follows a bad lead, runs out of money, ends up trapped on a mountain-top, and loses his sanity.
-Ostap remains unflappable, and his mastery of human nature eliminates all obstacles, but Vorobyaninov's mental state steadily deteriorates.
+Roaming all over the Soviet Union in their quest to recover the furniture, they have a series of comic adventures, including living in a students' dormitory with plywood walls, posing as bill-painters on a riverboat to earn passage, bamboozling a village chess club with promises of an international tournament, and traveling on foot through the mountains of Georgia.

+Their obsessed rival in the hunt for the treasure is father Fyodor (who learned the treasure from the confession of Vorobyaninov's mother-in-law).
+He follows a bad lead, runs out of money, ends up trapped on a mountain-top, and loses his sanity.

-They slowly acquire each of the chairs in turn, but no treasure is found.
-Kisa and Ostap finally discover the location of the last chair.
-Finally fed up with his deceitful partner's greedy arrogance and condescending meanness, Vorobyaninov murders (Note: retconned to attempted murder in the sequel) Ostap in his sleep so as to keep all the loot for himself, but then discovers that the jewels have already been found and were used to fund the building of the new public recreation center in which the chair was found, a symbol of the new society.
-Angered, Vorobyaninov loses his own sanity.
+Bender and Kisa acquire each of the chairs in turn, but no treasure is found.
+They finally discover the location of the last chair.
+Fed up with his deceitful partner's greedy arrogance and condescending meanness, Vorobyaninov murders (Note: retconned to attempted murder in the sequel) Ostap in his sleep so as to keep all the loot for himself.
+Vorobyaninov loses his sanity after discovering that the jewels have already been found and were used to fund the building of the new public recreation center in which the chair was found, a symbol of the new society.

-Legacy

-Sequel

-Ostap Bender reappears in the book's sequel The Little Golden Calf, despite his apparent death in The Twelve Chairs.